MostPow3rful/School-Management/README.md

 ./run.sh
 ```

-- 🎒 Now U Can Run The Project
+- 🎒 Now You Can Run The Project
 ```
 # Way (1) :
 go run ./main.go